TrueFargo/Ai3MS-Skipr/MKS THR36 CAN Connection.md

 * 2.2 Flash CanBoot to THR with USB (long press boot)
 * 2.3 Prepare Klipper firmware bin file for THR
 * 3 [Klipper Flash](#klipper-flash)
-* 3.1 Flash Klipper to THR with USB-CanBoot (double reset)
+* 3.1 Flash Klipper to THR with USB cable through CanBoot (double reset)
-* 3.2 Flash Klipper to MCU with USB-CanBoot (double reset)
+* 3.2 Flash Klipper to MCU with USB cable through CanBoot (double reset)
 * 4.1 Run CanBoot script to scan CAN and save UUIDs